How to Make a Willow Obelisk (Willow Plant Support)

 Creating the Round Template

 At this point, you can really see your garden obelisk coming on!
 You’ll need to create at least one more band to give the structure stability.
 However, if you push down on the obelisk from the top, you’ll see that the structure bows out above the first band.
-That means that the structure can bow out as weave the second band and you’ll end up with a barrel-shaped obelisk.
-Thicker around the middle than it is on the bottom.
+That means that the structure can bow out as you weave the second band, and you’ll end up with a barrel-shaped obelisk.
+Thicker around the middle than at the bottom.
 To avoid this, you can create a round template to help the verticals stay straight.

-Take a piece of willow and twist it into a circle a bit smaller than the diameter of the container.
-Twist it around itself and it will hold form, as I show in the video.
-Afterward, use string to tie it (or clamp it) to the inside of the garden obelisk above where you plan on constructing the second band, and below where you’ll place the third band.
-Keep the circle as level as possible and it helps to tie it onto each of the verticals.
+Take a piece of willow and twist it into a circle slightly smaller than the container’s diameter.
+Twist it around itself, and it will hold form, as I show in the video.
+Afterward, use string or clamps to secure it to the inside of the willow obelisk.
+It should be placed above where you plan on constructing the second band, and below where you’ll place the third band.
+Keep the circle as level as possible, and it helps to tie it onto each of the verticals.

 Weaving the Middle Band

-The middle band of woven willow is a little more tricky to get started than the bottom rung.
-There isn’t the support of the container lip to help hold the three starter rods in place!
-If you can, ask a second person to hold the ends of the three rods in place while you start a new three-rod-wale a distance below the circular template that you’ve just tied on the obelisk verticals.
+The middle band of woven willow is a little trickier to get started than the bottom rung.
+There is no support from the container lip to hold the three starter rods in place!
+If you can, ask a second person to hold the ends of the three rods in place while you start a new three-rod-wale at a distance below the circular template you’ve just tied to the obelisk verticals.
 Allow for the height of this second band, which should be four to six inches tall.

 If you don’t have a second person to help, you can do it yourself.
-There may be ends popping out but just hold it together and get it started the best you can.
-Though I haven’t used one, a clamp may be useful in holding those three weavers on initially.
+There may be ends popping out, but just hold it together and get it started the best you can.
+Though I haven’t used one, a clamp may be useful for holding those three weavers in place initially.

 Weaving the Top Band

-You can begin using it to grow your climbing plants right away in the garden, now!
-Push the legs into the soil and plant around each of the verticals.
-Be aware though that pushing green willow into the ground and leaving it there can stimulate the willow to grow.
-So unless you remove the bark from the ends of the bottoms of each of the verticals, you could end up with a living willow obelisk.
-It wouldn’t be great for growing other plants, but could be an interesting garden piece in itself!
+You can begin using it right away in the garden to grow your climbing plants.
+Push the legs into the soil, then plant around each vertical.
+Be aware, though, that pushing green willow into the ground and leaving it there can stimulate the willow to grow.
+So, unless you remove the bark from the ends of the bottoms of each of the verticals, you could end up with a living willow obelisk.
+It wouldn’t be great for growing other plants, but it could be an interesting garden piece in its own right!

-You can also store the garden obelisk in a dry place, such as a shed or garage, and let it dry out for a couple of months before using it.
-As it dries, the willow will darken in color and become hard.
+To avoid growth, store the garden obelisk in a dry place, such as a shed or garage, and let it dry out for a month or two before using it.
+As it dries, the willow will darken and harden.
 If you’re making garden obelisks in winter, this is a great option since you probably have little growing that needs a garden trellis for a while.